 • Culinary Arts Center • New oceanview family staterooms

-• New solo staterooms • Sal de Mar restaurant
+• New solo staterooms • Sel de Mer restaurant

 • Two swimming pools • First wine blending venue at sea

-At 99,500 tons, the elegant ms Koningsdam will also be the largest in the Holland America Line fleet – hence her Dutch name “koning” for king.
-During her inaugural year, this spectacular ship will offer itineraries in the Mediterranean and northern Europe.
-Between November 2016 and March 2017 she will sail roundtrip from Fort Lauderdale to the Caribbean.
+At 99,500 tons, the elegant ms Koningsdam is also be one of the largest in the Holland America Line fleet – hence her Dutch name “koning” for king.
+This spectacular ship will offer summer itineraries in the Mediterranean and northern Europe.
+In the winter she will sail round-trip from Fort Lauderdale to the Caribbean.